breadboard-ai/breadboard/packages/breadboard/docs/grammar/3-recipes-with-inputs.md

-# Recipes with inputs and output,
+# Recipes with inputs and output

 We can do this by adding an input node: